lemmerich/dataquest/README.md

-# This repository is a series of notebooks that show solutions for the projects at Dataquest.io.
+# This repository is a series of notebooks with solutions for the projects at Dataquest.io.